Burst speed concept

-Descriptions of the burst terminology and Splynx usage:
+Description of the burst terminology and Splynx usage:

 burst-time (seconds): the period of time when the average data rate is calculated.
-Please note this is not the time when burst is active.
+Please note, this is not the time when burst is active.

 burst-threshold (set in %): Burst technology always compares the average speed with the threshold.
 When the average reaches the threshold, burst is disabled.
 Like the burst-limit we also define the threshold in percentage(%) within Splynx.
 For example, if we set the burst threshold to 80% of a 2 Mbps plan, the threshold speed value will be set to 1.6 Mbps.
 Therefore, burst will be deactivated when the average speed, during burst-time, reaches 1.6 Mbps.